unosquare/uno-react/README.md

 ### `useEffectWithLoading`

-This hook handle the process of getting a external resource like a fetch or reading a file, and prevent updating the react state if the component is unmounted before the resource is loaded.
+This hook handles the process of getting a external resource like a fetch or reading a file, and prevent updating the react state if the component is unmounted before the resource is loaded.

 @param effect  {function} the function that will get the data.
 @param initialValue {object} default or initial value.